 The variety of activities lined up for fans make the Classic much more exciting, impactful, and memorable.
 There are a lot of opportunities for family fun and socializing, like the tailgate and a panel discussion offering insight into pressing issues.
 Other exciting events leading up to the game include:

-• Florida Classic Night of Distinction: A VIP awards ceremony that ushers in the Florida Classic Weekend.
+- Florida Classic Night of Distinction presented by VyStar Credit Union: A VIP awards ceremony that ushers in the Florida Classic Weekend.
 It’s held at the Varsity Club at Camping World Stadium and involves recognizing individuals for their contribution to the game.

-• The Florida Classic Consortium Kickoff Luncheon: Held at the Hyatt Regency Grand Cypress, this event gathers student leaders, pep bands, players, and university officials.
+- The Florida Classic Consortium Kickoff Luncheon presented by Wells Fargo and Florida Blue: Held the afternoon before the big game, this event gathers student leaders, pep bands, players, and university officials.
 The luncheon is a celebration of the season and a preview of the upcoming match.
 It symbolizes that the two rival teams are united in the world though divided on the field.

 The Highly Anticipated Battle of the Bands